ektaarora16/MLH-LHD-Learn-22/Learn about APIs/Learn-About-APIs.md

 - Added security

-## Types of API protocols?
-As the use of web APIs has increased, certain protocols have been developed to provide users with a set of defined rules that specifies the accepted data types and commands.
-In effect, these API protocols facilitate standardized information exchange:

-- SOAP

-- XML-RPC

-- JSON-RPC

-- REST

 ## Where APIs can used?
 APIS can be used in many ways but i listed some of them :